SagaHealthcareIT/mirthsync/README.md

 ### CLI

 > NOTE - The "-p" or "--password" option may be omitted from the the
-> commands below if the environment variable MIRTHSYNC_PASSWORD is set.v
+> commands below if the environment variable MIRTHSYNC_PASSWORD is
+> set.
+When interactive input is allowed (-I) and no password can be
+> found, you will be prompted to enter the password at the terminal.

 How to pull Mirth Connect code from a Mirth Connect instance: